zdenham/ethscriber/README.md

 # Ethscriber

 Ethscriber is a simple tool to inscribe text based [ethscriptions](https://ethscriptions.com/).
 Ethscriptions are a new type of NFT based on ethereum transaction calldata.
 They are very cheap and easy to mint and share.
 Ethscriber is a tool to easily inscribe text based ethscriptions.
+Enjoy!

 # Environment